dsutclif/Prompt-Suite/INSTALLATION.md

 # Chrome Extension Installation Guide

-This guide will walk you through installing the Prompt Library Chrome extension in developer mode.
+This guide will walk you through installing the Prompt Suite Chrome extension in developer mode.

 ## Prerequisites